Dual Diagnosis Treatment in Asheboro, NC

 Family Services Of The Piedmont - 21.5 miles from Asheboro, NC

-Family Services Of The Piedmont is a dual-diagnosis treatment center in High Point, North Carolina that offers treatment services for substance abuse and mental health disorders that include phobias as well as bulimia.
+Family Services Of The Piedmont is a dual diagnosis treatment center in High Point, North Carolina that provides treatment services for substance abuse and mental health disorders that include OCD as well as post-partum depression.

 Address: 1401 Long Street, High Point, NC 27262 in Guilford County